 Kneading is an important part of the process and helps to make the slime less sticky.
 Should your slime still feel too sticky, add just a drop or two at a time to it and keep kneading.

 Your clear slime will have air bubbles in it still.
 If you let the slime rest in a container for a few days all the bubbles will rise to the surface and leave a crystal clear slime below!
+You can gently tear off the crusty bubbly section instead of mixing it back into the slime!

 We love these mini containers that you can check out here with all our favorite slime supplies.
 You can host a slime making party and everyone gets a container to take home.
 Find out free printable slime labels here.